Ai Accountant

 Why matching GSTR-1 and GSTR-3B outward supplies matters for compliance

-Perfect matches are not always possible, explained variances are almost always acceptable, the secret is documentation, consistency, and timing discipline.
+Perfect matches are not always possible.
+Explained variances are almost always acceptable.
+The secret is documentation, consistency, and timing discipline.

 Understanding GSTR-1 vs GSTR-3B structure for outward supplies

-Mapping is critical, B2B and B2C taxable values flow to 3.1(a), exports without payment go to 3.1(b), exports with payment involve value in 3.1(b) and tax in 3.1(a).
-Filing timelines introduce timing differences, monthly GSTR-1 is due on the 11th, GSTR-3B on the 20th, misalignment naturally creates variances if data is late.
+Mapping is critical.
+B2B and B2C taxable values flow to 3.1(a).
+Exports without payment go to 3.1(b).
+Exports with payment involve value in 3.1(b) and tax in 3.1(a).

 Essential data and documents needed before starting reconciliation